HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 ##### Libraries: WebLLM and Transformers.js

 <a hreflang="en" href="https://webllm.mlc.ai/">WebLLM</a>, developed by the <a hreflang="en" href="https://mlc.ai/">MLC AI</a> research team, is a high‑performance in‑browser inference engine specialized for LLMs.
-It allows running various open-weights LLMs, including Llama, Phi, Gemma, or Mistral, directly in the browser.
+It allows running various open-weight LLMs, including <a hreflang="en" href="https://www.llama.com/">Llama</a>, <a hreflang="en" href="https://azure.microsoft.com/en-us/products/phi">Phi</a>, <a hreflang="en" href="https://deepmind.google/models/gemma/">Gemma</a>, or <a hreflang="en" href="https://mistral.ai/">Mistral</a>, directly in the browser.
 Currently, WebLLM uses WebGPU for inference.

 WebLLM has quickly become one of the most prominent solutions for in‑browser LLM inference.
 Between January and November 2025, WebLLM package downloads from npm increased by 340%, with nearly double the npm downloads occurring in August alone (see the following figure).
 We were unable to attribute this surge to a specific event.